 Chapter I: Gundam Rising

 The Durga System.
 One of the multitudes of star systems that had become known to the human race as it collectively expanded its reach across the Milky Way Galaxy.
-Located in close proximity to the Outer Rim of the populated galaxy, the system itself was made up of the yellow dwarf star Durga and seven planets, all of which were gas giants.
+Located in close proximity to the Middle Rim of the populated galaxy, the system itself was made up of the yellow dwarf star Durga and seven planets, all of which were gas giants.
 Because of this fact, along with the large amounts of gravitational waves and radiation that ran rampant across its borders, the Durga System had never been fully colonized by humans despite the potential natural resources that were speculated to dwell within the gas giants.
-But in spite of the dangers, there were still more than a few humans that were willing to set up shop within the system to gain access to its natural treasures, and so no more than twenty three years ago on the Terran scale, a colony was established in orbit around the farthest planet, Durga VII.
+But in spite of the dangers, there were still more than a few humans that were willing to set up shop within the system to gain access to its natural treasures.
+As a result, it wouldn't be long before a colony came to orbit the farthest planet, Durga VII.

 And it was precisely on that June of the year 379 of the Galactic Century that those fears became truth.
 The day had started out like any other, as both the Federals and the civilians went about their businesses without hassle, and operations across the colony proceeded as they were intended.
 But as the day continued on, certain events began to unfold, starting with what appeared to be three transparent silhouettes moving in space toward the colony.
 Upon approach, the silhouettes, appearing humanoid in design, corrected their positioning so that they could touch down on the colony with what appeared to be feet, before one reached down and opened a nearby access hatch.
 The three phantoms subsequently descended down the shaft into the colony…